onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

    ### How can technology help?

    For using historical data,  With the  help of technology  we predict weather forcasting.
+   This weather prediction is depend upon IBM Whatson and python.

    ### The Idea